Ecotoxicity: Acute vs. chronic ecotoxicity

 In Barrie Peake's paper, Impact of Pharmaceuticals on the Environment, ecotoxicity is defined based on the level of exposure to hazardous substances.
 Peake identifies two categories: acute and chronic ecotoxicity (Peake, 2016).

 Acute ecotoxicity refers to harmful effects that occur from exposure to a hazardous substance for up to 15 days.
 These effects are caused by the interaction of the chemical with an organism's cell membranes, often leading to cell or tissue damage or death (Peake, 2016).

 Chronic ecotoxicity, on the other hand, refers to harmful effects from long-term exposure, ranging from 15 days to several years.
 It is typically linked to specific drug-receptor interactions that trigger a pharmacological response in an aquatic or terrestrial organism.
-While chronic ecotoxicity is less likely to be lethal, it reduces cellular biochemical functions, which can lead to changes in the organism's psychological or behavioral responses to environmental stimuli (Peake, 2016).
+While chronic ecotoxicity is less likely to be lethal, it reduces cellular biochemical functions, which can lead to changes in the organism's physiological or behavioral responses to environmental stimuli (Peake, 2016).